cfpb-sandbox/design-system/docs/components/tables.md

                       <td data-label="Email address">cclark@example.com</td>
                   </tr>
                   <tr>
-                      <td data-label="Employee name">David Durn</td>
+                      <td data-label="Employee name">David Dern</td>
                       <td data-label="Phone number">(202) XXX-XXXX</td>
-                      <td data-label="Email address">durn@example.com</td>
+                      <td data-label="Email address">ddern@example.com</td>
                   </tr>
               </tbody>
           </table>
         variation_description: >-
+          This stacked table variation turns the first column of data into headers.

-          Use when data should be read across rows, instead of down columns.
-The first column organizes or labels the other data points in the row.
-An example is a table of contact information with employee name, phone number, and email address presented in adjacent columns.
+          Use these when data should be read across rows, instead of down columns, and the first column serves to organize or label the other data in the row.
+An example is a table of contact information (see below).

-          At the small screen breakpoint, the directory table pattern uses the first column data (employee name, for instance) as a way to group and label stacks of rows.
+          At the small screen breakpoint, the first column of data (here, employee name) becomes a header, and the remaining data points in the same row are stacked.

           The `.o-table__entry-header-on-small` class in addition to